gibbo3433/pull-request-demo/README.md

 ## Future work

-- Clicking on the cocktail image sends you to the page showing you how to create the cocktail and what ingredients you will need
+Clicking on the cocktail image sends you to the page showing you how to create the cocktail and what ingredients you will need:
+ - Looking into the API for the cocktail section, There is some additional data on what ingredients he

 - ???
 - ???